 Based on Edwin Abott's book "Flatland", this is an animated film about geometric characters living in a two-dimensional world.
 When a young girl named "Hex" decides to "think outside the box" (in a world where such thought is forbidden), her life becomes in danger and it is up to her grandfather to save her life.
-Written by

 A Journey of Many Dimensions